yegor256/blog/_posts/2017/dec/2017-12-12-alan-kay-was-wrong.md

 jb_picture:
   caption: Rain Man (1988) by Barry Levinson
 buffer:
-  - "Alan Kay, inventor of objects, says that the very term 'object' is misleading and a more appropriate one would be 'messaging.'"
+  - "Alan Kay, inventor of objects, says that the very term 'object' is misleading and a more appropriate one would be 'messaging'"
   - "The key in making great and growable systems is much more to design how its modules communicate rather than what their internal properties and behaviors should be."
 ---